adrhumphreys/silverstripe-fixtures/README.md

 \AdrHumphreys\Fixtures\ReferenceManager::findOrMakeAsset('my-asset-id', 'file/path.jpg');
 ```

 This will create the image, and store it with a reference of `my-asset-id`.
 You can also pass through as a third argument an array of params e.g. `['Title' => 'my asset title']` this will be translated to `$image->Title = 'my asset title'` so is case-sensitive.
 The function will also return the stored image.
+The fourth argument allows you to specify another Asset type eg SilverStripe\Assets\File.

 You can then access the asset through `$this->getByReference('my-asset-id')`